 Conclusions

 Patient radiation exposure for endovascular deep venous interventions for central venous outflow obstruction measured in DAP and FT appeared to be less than and at most similar to anatomically comparable arterial interventions in the literature.
 However, these patients were usually much younger than those with arterial diseases, and may need secondary interventions involving further radiation exposure in their lifetime.
-Further studies should investigate the long-term side-effects of radiation exposure in these patients and ways of reducing it including the use of IVUS and magnetic resonance imaging technology.
+Further studies should investigate the long-term side-effects of radiation exposure in these patients and ways of reducing it including the use of IVUS and the routine use of magnetic resonance imaging technology.

 Key words